bolt-project/bolt/README.md

 Examples
 --------

-Let's create a `BoltArray` from an existing array (loading from external data sources will be added soon).
+Let's create a `BoltArray` from an existing array (loading from external sources will be added soon).

 ```
 >> from bolt import barray